Data-Science-Link/the_depositum/data_final/catholic_catechism_trent/Catholic_Catechism_Trent_McHugh_Callan.md

 and can truly say: How lovely are thy tabernacles, O Lord of hosts! my soul longeth and fainteth for the courts of the Lord....
 Blessed are they who dwell in thy house, Lord.

-## ARTICLE X : "THE FORGIVENESS OF SINS"

-Importance Of This Article
+## ARTICLE X : "THE FORGIVENESS OF SINS Importance Of This Article

 The enumeration of this among the other Articles of the Creed is alone sufficient to satisfy us that it conveys a truth, which is not only in itself a divine mystery, but also a mystery very necessary to salvation.
 We have